 5 Common Symptoms of a Sexually Transmitted Infection (STI)

-In other words, don’t be an ostrich with your head in the sand.
-STIs spread from person-to-person so the longer yours goes untreated, the more likely you are to spread it to someone else.
+STIs spread from person-to-person.
+Therefore, the longer yours goes untreated, the more likely you are to spread it to someone else.
 Plus, the progression of an STI can lead to further health complications (like cancer or HIV), some of which can never be treated and/or have very serious consequences for you or your future babies.

 The following are 5 symptoms you should have checked out by your OB/GYN so she can rule out – or treat – them ASAP.